 We value the importance of providing kids with a loving, home-like setting to provide the treatment they need in the best possible environment.

 St. John’s Home offers residential treatment in an open program setting.
 We treat young people with emotional, behavioral and psychiatric problems, building on kids’ strengths and guiding them toward higher levels of functioning.
 The goal of treatment is to enable children to maintain stable relationships in a family setting.

-St. John’s Home is located on a beautiful 25-acre campus within the City of Grand Rapids.
+St. John’s Home is located on a beautiful 25-acre campus in Grand Rapids, Michigan.
 Children live in eight-bedroom residential homes.
 Each home has a comfortable living area with floor-to-ceiling windows, an open kitchen, dining area, and a large recreation room.
 Outside, kids use our sidewalks for biking and skating and playing on our basketball court and large ball field.